Jacob Blyth: Gateshead

 On 16 January 2021, Blyth signed for National League North side Gateshead on a contract until the end of the 2020–21 season.

 Oldham Athletic

-In August 2021 signed to Oldham Athletic on a short-term deal.
-He was released later that month after failing to impress in the 3 games he played.
+In August 2021 he signed for Oldham Athletic on a short-term deal.
+He was released later that month after failing to impress in the three games he played.

 Chorley

 In September 2021, Blyth joined National League North club Chorley.

 Bradford (Park Avenue)

-On 29 June 2022, Blyth joined fellow National League North club Bradford (Park Avenue) on a one-year deal.
+On 29 June 2022, Blyth signed for fellow National League North club Bradford (Park Avenue) on a one-year deal.
+On 24 March 2023, he joined divisional rivals Darlington on loan for the remainder of the season, during which he made six league appearances without scoring.

+Wythenshawe Town

+In August 2024, Blyth signed for Northern Premier League Division One West club Wythenshawe Town.

 Personal life

 Blyth is married to Geordie Shore star Holly Hagan.
 In January 2023 the couple announced they were expecting their first child.